Espoo Museum of Modern Art

 Bring your kids to the museum and experience the wonder of discovery together.
 Art unites people of all ages, and EMMA makes a great destination for a day out with the whole family.
 Read on for ideas and tips to make the most of your family visit.

 Children are our special VIP guests, and EMMA welcomes families of every description.
 We offer various family-friendly services and free admission for under 18s.
-Admission is also free for adults every Friday after 5 pm.
-Your museum ticket includes admission to all four museums at the WeeGee Exhibition Centre at no extra charge: the Hevosenkenkä Finnish Toy Museum, the Finnish Museum of Horology and the KAMU – Espoo City Museum.
+Admission is also free for adults every Friday after 3 pm.

-Every year WeeGee hosts special events for families, including the children’s museum festival and Espoo Day.
+Every year the WeeGee Exhibition Centre hosts special events for families, including the children’s museum festival and Espoo Day.
 Read more about our special events here.

 Tour the museum independently